arlac77/repository-provider/README.md

 *   `other` **[NamedObject](#namedobject)**

-Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** true if names are equal and have the same owner
+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** true if names are equal and have the same provider

 ### fullName